Partitewise Entanglement: Conclusion and discussion

 \section{Conclusion and discussion}

 We have established an outline of the partitewise entanglement theory.
-It differs from both the $k$-entanglement and the $k$-partite entanglement.
-In deed it is closely related to structure of the genuine entanglement which might lead to a classification of genuine entanglement.
-But it seems still a hard work since we have shown that the reduced states of a genuine entangled state could be any mixed state without pure reduced state.
-We also pointed out the concept, termed PWE extensibility, which behaves contrary to that of the general entanglement measure.
-From the resource theory point of view, the maximal possibility of a state as an entanglement resource depends on not only its self but also the global system it lives in.
-This expands the resource theory of entanglement in the sense that the free states are only the pure states or the states with pure reduced states.
+It differs from both the $k$ entanglement and the $k$-partite entanglement.
+Indeed it is closely related to the structure of the multipartite entanglement (especially the genuine entanglement) which provides tools for the classification of genuine entanglement.
+We also proposed the concept, termed PWE extensibility, which reflects the shared capabilities of entanglement in a larger global system, but behaves contrary to that of the general entanglement measure in some sense.
+For any given state, the PWE extensibility together with the entanglement in it is just the $k$-partitewise entanglement in the extension state, and the two parts are limited by each other to some degree.

-We have also proposed three types of $k$-PWEMs, in which the former two ones including many cases since we can choose any possible reduced function.
-Going further, we have shown that entanglement is extendable, so one may compare it with the cloning and broadcasting of entanglement (or other quantum correlations)~\cite{William1982,Dieks1982,Karpov2005pra,Lu2013pra,Luo2009pra,Luo2010lmp,Luo2010pra,Zhang2024pra,Piani2008prl}.
-But entanglement can not be cloned and quantum correlations are always not broadcasting.
-So, on one hand, they are different from each other.
-On the other hand, it also reveals some similarity to that of the cloning and broadcasting since the more entanglement itself the less extensibility in general.
-In addition, the extensibility of partitewise entanglement can be easily calculated, and it can reflect the partitewise entanglement directly.
-So our contributions shed new light on the feature of the entanglement, which need further research in-depth.
+We have also proposed three types of $k$-PWEMs, in which the two former ones include many cases since we can choose any possible reduced function.
+Of course, we can quantify the amount of the partite-wise entanglement from other perspectives.
+For instance, observing that, if the reduced state $\rho^{AB}=\tr_C|\psi\ra\la\psi|^{ABC}$ is not a product state, i.e., $\rho^{AB}\neq\rho^A\ot\rho^B$, there exists pairwise entanglement in $AB$.
+On the other hand, $\rho^{AB}=\rho^A\ot\rho^B$ iff $I(A:B)=S(A)+S(B)-S(AB)=0$, where $I(A:B)$ is the mutual information of $\rho^{AB}$.
+Thus $I(A:B)$ measure the pairwise entanglement (the $n$-partite case follows as consequence via the multiparty mutual information~\cite{Watanabe1960,Kumar2017pra}), but it may increase under LOCC.

+Furthermore the entanglement extensibility tells us that, even though a given state is separable, it may be entangled with another party in a larger system.
+So when Alice and Bob share a mixed state (separable or entangled) that contains no pure reduced state, they can cooperate with Charlie (as a environment) by sharing a three-party genuinely entangled state.
+The maximal sharability is limited by $E_{\text{ext}}$.
+What is more, the pure state seems more secure than the mixed state in the sense that Charlie may eavesdrop some information shared by Alice and Bob from the global state extended.
+So our contributions shed new light on the feature of the entanglement (superposition) as a resource, which need further in-depth research.